waku-org/docs.waku.org/docs/overview/index.md

 ---

 :::caution
-While Waku comes with risks and limitations, as it is still in development and preparing for extensive adoption, it is already demonstrating its capabilities by [powering various applications](/powered-by-waku).
-Join our [community](/community) to stay updated on our progress.
+Waku has risks and limitations as it is still developing and preparing for extensive adoption.
+However, it is already demonstrating its capabilities by [powering various applications](/powered-by-waku).
+[Join our community](/community) to stay updated on our progress.
 :::

-Waku is a family of peer-to-peer protocols that offer secure and private communication in a decentralized environment, making it suitable for various decentralized applications (dApps).
+Waku, the standard of Web3 communication, is a family of protocols that offer secure, private, and peer-to-peer communication in a decentralized environment.
 It is designed to operate in resource-limited environments but can also be used as a node or desktop application.

 Waku protocols ensure that users communication remains censorship-resistant and privacy-preserving, giving them complete control over their data.
 By incorporating Waku into your dApp, you can add decentralized communication features to your application without compromising security or privacy.